Stellar Kart

-Stellar Kart was an American pop punk band from Phoenix, Arizona, signed to Inpop Records and Capitol Records.
+Stellar Kart was an American Christian pop punk band from Phoenix, Arizona, signed to Inpop Records and Capitol Records.
 The band released their first album, All Gas.
 No Brake, in February 2005.
 Most of their singles have been accepted exclusively on Christian radio stations such as Air 1.
 Their song "Me and Jesus" from their 2006 album We Can't Stand Sitting Down hit No. 1 for seven weeks on the Hot Christian Songs chart and won the 2007 Dove Award for "Rock/Contemporary Recorded Song".
 Their song "Something Holy" from their 2010 album Everything Is Different Now, an album which adopts a more "worshipful" flavor charted at No. 23 on Billboard Magazine for eighteen weeks.
-Their latest full-length album, All In, was released on August 27, 2013.
+Their latest full length album, All In, was released on August 27, 2013.

-The band released an EP of covers of songs from the 2013 film Frozen, on April 15, 2014.
-They disbanded in 2013.
-Former lead vocalist Adam Agee became the lead vocalist of Audio Adrenaline after they broke up.
+The band released an EP of covers of songs from the 2013 film Frozen, on April 15, 2014 before disbanding that same year.
+Lead vocalist Adam Agee subsequently became the lead vocalist of Audio Adrenaline and later Newsboys.